Global Health and Tuberculosis

 During the first year, fellows rotate through the infectious disease consult and inpatient services similar to the other trainees in the program.
 Elective time in the first year will be dedicated to applying for funding in the second year of fellowship.
 During this time, fellows will be expected to meet regularly with their identified mentor(s).
 This time will be dedicated to gaining a greater understanding of the research of interest and starting to accumulate preliminary data and any necessary ethics approval for future grant applications.

 During the second year, trainees’ primary responsibility will be working on their research project and applying for independent funding; they will continue with one outpatient clinic session and complete remaining inpatient consult service duties.
 Fellows may elect to do additional clinical activities relevant to this track.
 A 2-4 week elective in Uganda or Brazil can be an enriching way to gain hands on, practical experience with the disease and populations of interest.
-In addition, fellows can choose to participate in the ambulatory experience for travel medicine, for refugee care, and TB Clinic.
+In addition, fellows can choose to participate in the ambulatory experience for tropical and travel medicine, for refugee care, and TB Clinic.
+The tropical and travel medicine rotation includes an opportunity for in-depth experience managing patients with Chagas disease including screening, detailed baseline evaluation for cardiac and gastrointestinal complications, and managing patients undergoing treatment.

 Fellows will devote 100% of their time to their research efforts.
 The primary goal of the third year is to complete and publish ongoing work such that the fellow is in an outstanding position to apply for an NIH career development award, or similar foundation funding.